edgepointlearning/edgepointlearning.github.io/_stories/bloomin.md

 why     : EdgePoint was able to understand our vision of taking an existing video and making it dynamic and engaging.

 solution: leadership
-snippet : Learn how EdgePoint Learning helped Bloomin’ Brands improve succession planning with video-based mentoring modules. link    : '#'
+snippet : See how EdgePoint Learning helped Bloomin’ Brands improve succession planning with video-based mentoring modules. link    : '#'
 ---